mrinaald/starter-hugo-academic/content/_index.md

           date_start: '2019-06-20'
           date_end: '2021-02-28'
           description: |2-
-              * Developed Android application for visualizing depth maps & 3D Point‐cloud from Time‐of‐Flight (ToF) camera feed in real‐time
+              * Developed Android app for visualizing depth maps & 3D Point-cloud from Time-of-Flight (ToF) camera feed in real-time
-              * Developed gesture‐based UI features such as Zoom, Pan, and Rotation for the point‐cloud visualization module in the Android app
+              * Developed gesture-based UI features such as Zoom, Pan, and Rotation for the point-cloud visualization module in the Android app
-              * Worked on developing an on‐device privacy‐preserving DNN model‐based solution for the problem of Next App Recommendation
+              * Developed a privacy-preserving DNN model-based solution for edge devices for the Next App Recommendation problem
               * DNN model was designed under strict memory constraints to minimize network bandwidth costs during various FL execution steps
-              * Developed and trained the DNN model in Java using the DL4J library so that it can be trained and used on‐device on Android
+              * Developed and trained the DNN model in Java using the Dl4j library so that it can be trained and used in Android on edge devices
-              * Developed an Android User Trial (UT) application that supported FL, model training, and inference on‐device for the DNN model
+              * Developed an Android User Trial (UT) application that supported FL, model training, and inference on edge devices

         - title: Undergraduate Software Developer Internship
           company: Samsung R&D Institute India - Bangalore (SRI-B)